Guidelines for the Awarding of Honorary Degrees

 3. Following Senate’s approval of a nomination, an offer to receive the honorary degree will be extended to the nominee through a letter from the President.

 2. Offers of honorary degrees are not intended to be open-ended.
-Normally, candidates will be requested to communicate their acceptance of the University’s offer within three months of receipt, and to attend a convocation ceremony to receive the degree within two years.
+Candidates will be requested to communicate their acceptance of the University’s offer within three (3) months of receipt, and to attend a convocation ceremony to receive the degree within three (3) years.
+The consent of the Honours & Awards Committee is required for a candidate to attend a convocation ceremony to receive an honorary degree more than three (3) years after Senate approval.

 Approval Authority: Senate Honours and Awards Committee